 The educational curriculum provides students with the necessary knowledge and skills to master their chosen primary disciplines, while simultaneously exposing them to interdisciplinary research methods.
 The training program therefore combines courses in basic biological sciences, behavioral sciences, and social sciences, as well as interdisciplinary seminars in the planning, implementation, and evaluation of nutrition programs at the community and national levels.

-The director of PICN is Dr. Kathryn G. Dewey, Distinguished Professor of Nutrition.
+The Interim Director of PICN is Dr. Christine Stewart, Associate Professor of Nutrition.
 Contact information for PICN is below:

 Program in International & Community Nutrition